Directives, regulations, policies and guidance relating to the procurement of supplies, services and works for the public sector.

 Early market engagement

-As a buyer you are required to operate an open door for current and potential providers to discuss upcoming procurement opportunities.
-Central government is encouraged to make greater use of Prior Information Notices or speculative notices if they relate to a specific procurement or industry sector-specific market engagement activity, to promote early market engagement.
+Central government buyers are required to operate an open door for current and potential providers to discuss upcoming procurement opportunities, by making greater use of Prior Information Notices (OJEU) or speculative notices if they relate to a specific procurement or industry sector-specific market engagement activity, to promote early market engagement.
+All contracting authorities can make use of the following notices on Contracts Finder to advertise early engagement activities:

 Outcome based specifications